-Intestinal spirochetosis is a disease of the large intestine seen in the absence of Brachyspira hyodysenteriae. (see Intestinal Diseases in Pigs: Swine Dysentery.)
+Intestinal spirochetosis is a disease of the large intestine seen in the absence of Brachyspira hyodysenteriae. (see Swine Dysentery.)
 This disease syndrome is being recognized more frequently worldwide.

 Etiology and Pathogenesis

 The primary cause of intestinal spirochetosis is Brachyspira pilosicoli.
-There have been reports of other Brachyspira being associated with the condition, but molecular characterizations indicate that B innocens, B murdochi, and B intermedia are likely nonpathogens.
+Other weakly β-hemolytic Brachyspira associated with the condition are B intermedia and B murdochi.
+B innocens appears not to cause disease at all.
 B pilosicoli is emerging as a significant pathogen of people, especially in indigenous populations, homosexuals, and immunosuppressed patients.
 The organism is transmitted orally and survives extremely well in the environment.
-B pilosicoli has been isolated from a wide variety of animals including waterbirds, rodents, and dogs.
+B pilosicoli has been isolated from a wide variety of animals, including waterbirds, rodents, and dogs.
 It has been shown to cause diarrheal disease in pigs, chickens, and people by experimental inoculation and in natural occurrence.
 The pathogenesis is not well studied, but apparently the end-on attachment of the spirochete to the mucosal surface interferes with the absorptive capacity of the colon, resulting in diarrhea.

 Pigs initially have sticky feces on the perineum.
 The feces will appear as wet cement, and a mild diarrhea may result.
 Affected pigs may be inappetent and grow slowly.

 Important differential diagnoses include salmonellosis, proliferative enteritis, swine dysentery, and whipworm infection.
-B pilosicoli can be isolated on selective agar containing spectinomycin under anaerobic conditions.
+B pilosicoli and other weakly β-hemolytic Brachyspira can be isolated on selective agar under anaerobic conditions.
 Biochemical tests and preferably PCR should be performed on Brachyspira isolates to confirm species identification.

 Treatment and Control

 Treatment and prevention of intestinal spirochetosis is similar to that of swine dysentery.
 Drugs such as tiamulin, lincomycin, and carbadox are effective.
-It is unknown if the agent can be eradicated without total depopulation as in swine dysentery, but due to the reservoir hosts and environmental survival it is doubtful.
+It is unknown whether the agent can be eradicated without total depopulation, as in swine dysentery, but because of the reservoir hosts and environmental survival it is doubtful.